Bloodline Recap: Welcome to Florida

 Even though the trial and the plea are haunting John, he has to go to family therapy with Diana (Jacinda Barrett), but Janie (Taylor Rouviere) is missing.
 She’s on a road trip with a friend to meet a mystery man, leaving her parents to talk to the shrink, who asks if they’ve been seeing other people.
 John quickly denies it, but Diana pauses.
 She went on a date.
 John claims to have no feelings about this, but of course, he does.
 He’s dying from the inside out.
 Will he implode?

 The Cubans piss Kevin off by shooting a marlin while they’re deep-sea fishing and they want to make it up to him.
 Apparently, criminals make good in Florida by partying at a strip club called Woody’s — real classy stuff.
 Kevin used to be such a regular that the bartender knows his name and asks where he’s been.
 Then one of the Cuban dickheads pulls out a vial of coke in the middle of the club.
 This will only end poorly.
 Don’t forget: Kevin is on probation.
-Before you know it, he’s talking to a photo of his baby on his phone in the strip club bathroom.
+Before you know it, he’s talking to a photo of his baby on his phone in the strip-club bathroom.
 He hears a ruckus outside.

 Meanwhile — and this is an interesting development if you think about the timing — John comes home to find Diana gone (on another date?) and he answers a call from Janie.
 She claims to be at Charlotte’s, but she isn’t.
 She’s skipping town, and it would be best for her to run from the Rayburns as quickly as possible.
 A cigarette lights in such a Danny Rayburn fashion and we see she’s with Danny’s son, Nolan (Owen Teague).
 He asks if she’s homesick, and she says, “For what?”
 Moments later, we see John in bed with his partner, both of them looking like they had really bad sex.
 This means Kevin was either at the strip club for a long time or John Rayburn makes really fast booty calls.

 As the bad hookup wears off, John gets a call from work and heads to Woody’s.
 The bartender tells him that Kevin was there, but she didn’t tell the cops.
 First, John angrily calls Roy, from whom he hears that Eric is going to trial.
 He tries to call Kevin and then goes to the dock, where he catches him on the return from ferrying the Cubans home.
-The two fight, Kevin puffing out his chest and claiming “I’m not who you think I am.”
+The two fight, Kevin puffing out his chest and claiming, “I’m not who you think I am.”
 After telling him about the plea, we see the whiny Kevin again, and John says, “You’re EXACTLY who I think you are.”
 Kevin tackles him and they fight on the beach.
 Of course, Sally is there to break it up.

 Other Notes